polkapanda/auto-printer/README.md

 # auto-printer
-Receives a text file from an android app and prints it automatically
+Receives a text file from an android app and prints it automatically written in java